Welcome to Fraternity and Sorority Life

 What does it mean to be a sanctioned organization?

-If a student organization is alleged to have violated the Student Code of Conduct (policy 10.4), the Office of Student Engagement Programs will conduct an investigation for any risk management or hazing violations.
+If a student organization is alleged to have violated HOP policy 04-106 (the student code of conduct), the Office of Student Engagement Programs will conduct an investigation for any risk management or hazing violations.
 The investigation could result in sanctions but not suspension.

 What does it mean to be a suspended chapter?